 - Go to Appearance > Themes > Add New > Upload Theme

 - Choose the theme zip file you downloaded, then click Install Now

 - After installation, click Activate

 The theme or documentation might then prompt you to install a plugin or two (such as for sermons and events) in a similar fashion.
 Many themes also include starter content that you can import to use as a solid starting point.

 Step 5: Customize Your Theme’s Appearance

-Here’s a screenshot of the Exodus theme’s Customizer to give you an idea of how it works.
+Here’s a screenshot of the Saved theme’s Customizer to give you an idea of what’s possible.

 Step 6: Publish Your Content

 You will notice after logging into your WordPress admin area that there is a menu on the left for managing content and settings.
 WordPress provides the Pages and Posts (blog) content management features out of the box.
 If your theme uses a plugin for other types of content, you might see menu items such as Sermons, Events, People and Locations.